Serving Augusta, VA

 Augusta Dog Adoptions

 Copyright © 2011 - 2014 All Rights Reserved

 Website Developed and Maintained by

 I was taught by my mother Frances Hull at an early age to come to the aid of animals in need.
 Growing up on a farm in rural Highland County, I always had lots of rescue dogs and cats throughout my childhood.
 I was a founding member of Augusta Dog Adoptions (formerly Chains Hurt).
 I performed a variety of tasks with Chains Hurt such as bookkeeping, fundraising, and delivering straw and dog houses to chained/penned dogs throughout the area through the Straw for Paws program.

 I serve as the Treasurer for Augusta Dog Adoptions and also care for hospice fosters.
 I share my home with my four legged children: Rose the pit bull, Luke the Mountain Fiest/Mountain Cur mix, and three cats named Sylvia, Fat Mittens, and Jorge.

-I am currently the President of Augusta Dog Adoption, previously Chains Hurt.
+I am currently a Board Member of Augusta Dog Adoption, previously Chains Hurt.
 I have 27 years of experience in dog training, rescue, rehabilitation, and showing in the sport of agility.
 I have taught basic obedience for dogs and puppies through Augusta Parks and Recreation, and have assisted with testing of CGC (Canine Good Citizen, AKC).

 My passion in life is Border Collies.
 I recently had to say good bye to my prize rescue Border Collie, Skylark (pictured).
 We shared many years together, and among my fondest memories are when Skylark was able to advance to the highest level of agility in AKC, MACH Skylark (Master Agility Champion).
 My other rescue Border Collie is East of Eden.
 She just turned 9 and is a very high drive, crazy Border Collie.